ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 ![Illustration of onion architechture.](images/onion/Onion.png)

-The rest of the layers are categorized as Chirp.Infrastructure and Chirp.Web with the thickest layer being the infrastructure.
+The rest of the layers are categorized as 'Chirp.Infrastructure' and 'Chirp.Web', with the thickest layer being the infrastructure.

 ### Infrastructure Layer
 The infrastructure layer can be further broken down in three sub-layers.
-Starting from the core and moving out one layer, there is an **ApplicationDbContext** that extends an **IdentityDbContext**.
+Starting from the core and moving out one layer, there is the **ApplicationDbContext** that extends **IdentityDbContext**.
 This is to provide a way for the application to interact and manipulate the entities in the database.

-The next layer is the repository layer that interacts with the **ApplicationDbContext** by implementing methods to extract specific data from the database.
+The next layer is the repository layer that interacts with the **ApplicationDbContext** by implementing methods that extract specific data from the database.
-To comply with the "Repository Design Pattern", two repositories are implemented; the **AuthorRepository** and the **CheepRepository** that both interact with their respective entities in the database.
+To comply with the "Repository Design Pattern", two repositories are implemented; the **AuthorRepository** and the **CheepRepository**.
+Both of them interact with their respective entities in the database.

 To interact with both **Author** and **Cheep** entities in a simple manner, a service called **ChirpService** is implemented.